Last night, the neighborhood owls were going crazy

 My heartfelt odes to clarity — almost always premature.

-We’ve been holding a candle so long we forgot who we’re holding it for.
+Holding a candle so long you forget who you’re holding it for.

 What’s the opposite of selling out?